Cefovecin

 Cefovecin (INN) is an antibiotic of the cephalosporin class, licensed for the treatment of skin infections in cats and dogs.
 It is marketed by Zoetis under the trade name Convenia.
 It is used to treat skin infections caused by Pasteurella multocida in cats, and Staphylococcus intermedius and Streptococcus canis in dogs.
-The advantage of using a long-acting injectable antibiotic is that, unlike with daily administration, doses cannot be missed, which may allow partially resistant microbes to recover.
+The advantage of using a long-acting injectable antibiotic is that, unlike in daily administration, doses cannot be missed.
+Missed doses may allow partially resistant microbes to recover.
 The disadvantage is the presence of subtherapeutic concentrations in the weeks after the resolution of infections.
 This is associated with the development of resistance in microbes.
 It should not be used in pregnant or lactating animals or in animals with a history of allergies to penicillin or cephalosporin drugs.

 Medical uses

 Cefovecin is a broad-spectrum, third-generation cephalosporin antibiotic administered by subcutaneous injection.
 It is used to treat skin and soft tissue infections in dogs and cats.
 The antimicrobial effects last for 14 days following administration.

 In drug studies, cefovecin administered to dogs was 92.4% effective against skin infections (secondary superficial pyoderma, abscesses, and infected wounds).
 In cats, it was 96.8% effective against skin infections.